edilton-santos/BehavioralMapExample/README.md

 # BehavioralMapExample
-Folder **Neo4J APOC Configuration** stores the APOC API configuration file.
+The folder **Neo4J APOC Configuration** stores the APOC API configuration file.

 **Neo4J and APOC configuration.pdf** file describe how to create a local database and APOC API configuration process.